-Have you ever wondered how a commercial ice machine makes so many ice cubes in such a short space of time?
-Commercial ice machines create large quantities of ice very quickly.
+Have you ever wondered how a commercial ice maker machine makes so many ice cubes in such a short space of time?
+Commercial ice makers create large quantities of ice very quickly.
 So how do they do it?

 One of the most common naturally occurring refrigerants on earth is ice.
 Synthetic refrigerants are chemical compounds that have the ability to readily absorb or reject heat, whilst undergoing a change of state.